TL;DR

 Moving to Little Snitch is an upgrade in capability.
 1. **Preparation:** You can export LuLu rules to a JSON file, but there is no direct importer for Little Snitch.
 You will largely be starting fresh.
 2. **Install Little Snitch:** It will detect existing network extensions.
 It is recommended to uninstall LuLu first to prevent conflict.
 3. **Silent Mode:** When you first install Little Snitch, it runs in Silent Mode (Allowing connections but logging them).
 Use this for a few days.
 4. **Review:** Look at the 'Silent Mode' log in the Network Monitor and create rules for your apps in batches.
 This is much less intrusive than LuLu's immediate pop-up method.
 5. **Refine:** Create a 'Home' and 'Public' profile to take advantage of your new power.

 Regardless of direction, never run both firewalls simultaneously.
-They both utilize the same macOS Network Extension framework APIs to filter traffic.
+They both use the same macOS Network Extension framework APIs to filter traffic.
 Running them together will cause network instability, dropped connections, and potential system hangs.
 Always fully uninstall one and reboot before installing the other.

 Winner